04C21 Fachbereich 12

-I received my PhD at the University of Michigan advised by Prof. Rada Mihalcea where I worked with the LIT lab.
+I am a Hessian.AI Junior Research Group Leader and Alexander von Humboldt Postdoctoral Research Fellow at the University of Marburg.
+I am collaborating with the CAISA lab led by Prof. Lucie Flek.
+I received my PhD at the University of Michigan, advised by Prof. Rada Mihalcea, where I worked with the LIT lab.

 My research focuses on the frontiers of customizable language generation and models of perception.
 I am interested in how attributes of text, such as toxicity and empathy, interact and can be used for mutual improvement.
 I will be investigating how these techniques can be used to study stylistic attributes as well as populations.
 By better modeling both people and properties of language, I hope to both make language technology more useful and to better understand how diverse groups of people view the world.
 With a heightened understanding of who we are solving problems for, we can more sustainably train models, reducing environmental costs and supporting a more inclusive research community.

 |Jul 13, 2022||Allison Lahnala will be presenting our paper, Mitigating Toxic Degeneration with Empathetic Data: Exploring the Relationship Between Toxicity and Empathy, at NAACL in Seattle.|